csorianot/godmc_wiki/FAQ.md

 ## Are X chromosome CpGs required

 The pipeline analyses X chromosome methylation data.
 In module 14 and 15 we examine chrX CpGs in females and males only.

+## Which methylation arrays can be included

+We are focusing on Illumina HumanMethylation450 (HM450) BeadChip data.
+However, methylation data measured with MethylationEPIC (EPIC) BeadChips are also included.
+Meffil can deal with both 450k as EPIC data.